 Applications are currently being reviewed for the remaining positions in the fellowship program beginning July 1, 2011.

-PLEASE NOTE: In addition to the universal application form, we require a copy of each candidate?s CV and a personal statement.
-One of the 3 letters of recommendation must be from the candidate?s residency program director.
+PLEASE NOTE: In addition to the universal application form, we require a copy of each candidate's CV and a personal statement.
+One of the 3 letters of recommendation must be from the candidate's residency program director.
 In addition, we require copies of the dean's letter and transcript from medical school, proof of graduation from medical school, U.S. Medical Licensing Examination board scores, and Educational Commission for Foreign Medical Graduates certificate (when applicable).
+Effective 2016 ACGME will only accept U.S. ACGME accredited residency graduates for consideration in our fellowship programs.

 For additional information on becoming a neuroradiology fellow, visit the ASNR Web site.